Antiferromagnetic fluctuations and a dominant $d_{xy}$-wave pairing symmetry in nickelate-based superconductors: IV. Summary

-In summary, within an effective two-band model for nickelate-based superconductors, we study the spin correlation and the superconducting pairing interaction by using the unbiased numerical techniques of DQMC.
-We identify that the $d_{xy}$ wave paring channel to be dominant in nickelate-based superconductors.
-Both the $(\pi,\pi)$ AFM and the paring susceptibility of $d_{xy}$ symmetry are enhanced with the increasing of electron-electron correlation, especially in low temperature region.
-Moreover, as the electronic filling decreases from half filling, the paring susceptibility of $d_{xy}$ symmetry is also enhanced around $\avg{n}=0.9$.
-The calculated AFM, the behavior of pairing susceptibility and effective pairing interaction might support the microscopic superconducting mechanism for cuprates and nickelate-based superconductors is identical.
+In summary, within an effective two-band model for nickelate-based superconductors, we study the spin correlation, the superconducting pairing interaction, and the density-density correlation by using the unbiased numerical techniques of DQMC.
+We identify that the $d_{xy}$ wave pairing channel is dominant in nickelate-based superconductors, which might support the recent London penetration depth experiment \cite{arxiv.2201.12971}.
+Both the $(\pi,\pi)$ AFM and the pairings with the $d_{xy}$ symmetry are enhanced with increasing electron-electron correlation, especially in the low-temperature region.
+Moreover, as the system is doped away from half filling, the effective pairing interaction of $d_{xy}$ symmetry is also enhanced and reaches maximum at $\avg{n}\approx0.8$.
+Our results also indicate that the system may not exhibit long-range AFM, which is also not observed experimentally \cite{LuJUL9,PhysRevResearch.4.023093,HAYWARD2003839,Cui_2021}.
+Although the study of charge correlations does not display a wave vector $q\approx(0.333,0)$, which has been observed in experiments \cite{Tam2022,PhysRevLett.129.027002}, this initial attempt reveals a more complex mechanism should be established to illustrate the CDW phase in nickelates \cite{arXiv:2202.11904}.
+In a further work, we simulate the effect of symmetry breaking by modifying the periodic chemical potential, which shows a different CDW pattern \cite{key1}.
+All in all, our work shares exact numerical results to understand the superconducting and symmetry-breaking orders of nickelate-based materials.